-1.3.3 Parts of internal combustion engines shall be tested according to the requirements specified in Table 1.3.3.

-1.3.4 The machinery parts and assemblies filled with petroleum products or their vapours (viz., reduction gear casings, sumps, etc.) under hydrostatic or atmospheric pressure shall be tested for oiltightness by the method approved by the Register.
+- 1.3.3 Parts of internal combustion engines shall be tested according to the requirements specified in Table 2.2.2 of Appendix 8 to Section 5, Part IV "Technical Supervision during Manufacture of Products" of the Rules for Technical Supervision during Construction of Ships and Manufacture of Materials and Products for Ships. - 1.3.4 The machinery parts and assemblies filled with petroleum products or their vapours (viz., reduction gear casings, sumps, etc.) under hydrostatic or atmospheric pressure shall be tested for oil-tightness by the method approved by the Register.
 Oil-tightness tests of welded structures may be confined to welds only.